fr33r/.com-blog/blog/content/posts/building-a-pi-cluster.md

 One year when the holiday season began rolling around, the team decided to partake in a "secret santa" gift giving activity.
-Without any better ideas, I put down that I was interesting an a Raspberry Pi.
+Without any better ideas, I put down that I was interested an a Raspberry Pi.

-Fast-forward 3 years later and I finally found a project that I was genuinely excited about: creating a Raspberry Pi cluster.
+Fast-forward three years later and I finally found a project that I was genuinely excited about: creating a Raspberry Pi cluster.
 I dug up that model 3B+ that I got from the gift exchange years prior to began setting it up for the first time, and I've been at it ever since!